tambrulee/portfolio_project/README.md

 Beyond web development, I’ve included design work to set myself apart—blending technical ability with creative flair and offering a glimpse of my personality.

 The project was built using HTML5, CSS3, Bootstrap, and SCSS.
 While my use of SCSS is still developing, I plan to build on it in future work.
-Typography is set in Bebas Neue and Avenir, the former was sourced from Google Fonts.
+Typography is set in Bebas Neue (from Google Fonts) and Avenir.

 <img src="assets/images/20241201_151312.jpg" alt="A real life photo of me">